 Newspaper accounts say that the morning after she returned home, Jerusha made pancakes for her daughter and three grandchildren:

 “The daughter, Mrs. Morse, sent word to her mother not to eat any more of the cakes; she came into her daughter’s room, and in about five minutes was taken with the most violent and racking vomiting.

-“The body was opened and a considerable quantity of arsenic taken out.
-The cakes that remained were examined, and pieces of poison were found in them. “
+“The body was opened and a considerable quantity of arsenic taken out,” reported the newspaper.
+“The cakes that remained were examined, and pieces of poison were found in them. “

 With no proof against James in the murder, the authorities could do nothing more than question him and let him go.
-He and Lovisa would move to Centerville in western New York, where they passed away, her in 1841 and him in 1845.
+He and Lovisa would move to Centerville in western New York, where they passed away, she in 1841 and he in 1845.